 #6: Become a student at American Family Martial Arts!

 Sports are known to be a confidence booster and at American Family Martial Arts there are no bench warmers.
 Everyone plays all the time!
-We also focus on confidence building and proper breathing techniques is a common part of our classes.
+We also focus on confidence building and proper breathing techniques are a common part of our classes.
 And after all, if you can break a board, what can the bully do to you?
+We have a karate school near you in Baton Rouge or Prairieville!

 American Family Martial Arts Bully FREE programs help arm your child with strategies to deal with bullies.